 Public school behavior programs encourage students to build healthy relationships, develop positive behavior, and foster a shared responsibility amongst the community.
 All of these factors contribute to a more productive campus environment, as well as better academic achievement for individual students.

-As IEM further reveals, problems with negative student behavior occurs at all grade levels and can cause serious negative impacts on each student’s development and confidence.
-In fact, in specifically examining the pre-teen and high school years, the National Center for Education Statistics has reported that nearly 5 percent of all 12 to 18 year olds have avoided school-related functions due to feelings of fear and/or apprehension.
+As IEM further reveals, problems with negative student behavior occur at all grade levels and can cause serious negative impacts on each student’s development and confidence.
+In fact, in specifically examining the pre-teen and high school years, the National Center for Education Statistics has reported that nearly 5 percent of all 12 to 18-year-olds have avoided school-related functions due to feelings of fear and/or apprehension.

 Exploring Positive Behavioral Strategies

 Because negative behavioral problems can contribute to an array of school-wide detriments, researchers have developed systematic strategies that can boost student behavior and achievement.

 For example, the University of Oregon, one of the leading universities exploring concepts in positive behavior models, has been engaging in various case studies and in-school analyses of their proposed positive behavior strategies.
 As program leaders assert, ‘“Investing in the social behavior of students is central to achieving academic gains.’”
 Basing their research on this foundational belief, the university has engaged in two university-led studies to provide insights into the influence and effects of positive reinforcement behavioral programs for students of various ages and grade levels.
 Known as School-Wide Positive Behavior Support (SWPBS), the University of Oregon's two studies have evaluated the impact of positive behavioral methodologies to report the following results:

 - The first study, examining the influence of SWPBS with 3rd-grade students in Illinois and Hawaii, found that SWPBS methods improved student mastery in reading when compared with students in control schools (based on state-wide reading assessments).